 A: The Biosciences Department has a 1st year student mentoring program, along with the components of the training program that are targeted for 1st year students.
+The university also sponsors many offices that exist to support students.
 (See handbook chapters 4, 12, 13, 14)

 Q: What is the retention rate at Rice EEB?
 What careers do Rice EEB alumni pursue?
-A: Reporting since Fall 2015, only 2 students who were currently in the program or who entered the PhD program after Fall 2015 left without the PhD degree.
-One received a master's degree at the end of year 2 and one decided to make a career change after the first semester of study.
-This corresponds to a 96% retention rate over the 7 year period.
+A: Reporting since Fall 2015, 4 students who were currently in the program or who entered the PhD program after Fall 2015 left without the PhD degree.
+Two received a master's degree at the end of year 2 and two decided to make a career change after the first semester of study.
+This corresponds to an 81% retention rate over the 8 year period.
 EEB students pursue a variety of positions in academia, government, and industry, but the majority move on to an academic postdoc as their first position after graduation.